-You may well have the fanciest charts and diagrams in the world but without an effective structure, a presentation will lack impact.
-This article will guide you with practical tips on how to structure your presentation for your target audience.
-Dealing with the presentation structure can be difficult given the challenge of too much information think death by Powerpoint!
+You may have the fanciest charts and diagrams in the world but without an effective structure, a presentation will lack impact.

 So, here we have brought some important tips which will let you design your presentation to enhance the experience for you and your audience